cxpsemea/cxsast_custom_reporting/docs/pages/INSTALLATION.md

-# Instalation
+# Installation

 ## Pre-conditions

 The CxSAST Custom Reporting uses a database connection and a mail server to extract and send information respectively.
 Base on this, ensure that:

-1. proper credentials of read-only database user with access to the CxSAST databases;
+1. proper credentials of read-only database user with access to the CxSAST databases
-2. proper credentials of a user on the desired mail server
+2. proper credentials of a user on the desired mail server (if you want the report to send the reports to a specified list of email)
 3. latest release of the CxSAST Custom Reporting that can be downloaded from the [**project's releases page**](https://github.com/cxpsemea/cxsast_custom_reporting/releases)

 ## Installation steps